jaspector

 Monday through Friday, 8:30 AM to 5:00 PM, excluding county holidays

-Typical inspection sequence: Commercial inspection sequence includes footing, projection or drain tile, poured wall, foundation, waterproofing, slab, anchoring, veneer, framing, firewall, insulation, draftstopping, above-ceiling, miscellaneous or special inspection, building final, trade rough-ins and finals, and certificate-of-occupancy routing.
+Typical sequence: Commercial inspection sequence includes footing, projection or drain tile, poured wall, foundation, waterproofing, slab, anchoring, veneer, framing, firewall, insulation, draftstopping, above-ceiling, miscellaneous or special inspection, building final, trade rough-ins and finals, and certificate-of-occupancy routing.
 All required third-party reports must be submitted before framing or final as applicable.
 Hanover also publishes a separate residential inspection information handout.

-Hanover County Building Permit FAQ
+Source: Hanover County Building Inspector's Office ↗

-Do I need a building permit in unincorporated Hanover County, VA?
+01 Do I need a building permit in unincorporated Hanover County, VA?

 Hanover County enforces the Virginia Uniform Statewide Building Code.
 A permit is required for construction or demolition of a building or structure, many regulated system installations or alterations, changes of occupancy requiring a new certificate of occupancy, lot-line moves affecting safety, and asbestos removal during construction or demolition.

-How much does a building permit cost in unincorporated Hanover County, VA?
+02 How much does a building permit cost in unincorporated Hanover County, VA?

+Building permit fees in unincorporated Hanover County, VA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $99.75 for most building, electrical, mechanical, and plumbing permit categories; $525 flat fee for new one- and two-family dwellings.
 Fees are calculated as: Mixed.
 New one- and two-family dwellings: $525 flat.
 Residential additions, alterations, sheds, garages, and similar structures: $99.75.
 Other building permits: $99.75 minimum, then $5.25 per additional $1,000 over the first $15,000 of valuation.
 Trade permits for one- and two-family dwellings: generally $99.75 flat.
 Other trade permits: $99.75 up to $5,000, then $4.20 per additional $1,000..
 Plan check fee: Application and processing fee $21.00; plan review and examination fee 20 percent of total building permit fee.
 A 20 percent pre-application commercial plan-review fee is credited toward the permit if filed without plan revisions within 12 months..

-How do I apply for a building permit in unincorporated Hanover County, VA?
+03 How do I apply for a building permit in unincorporated Hanover County, VA?

-1. Determine whether the work needs a building permit under the Virginia Uniform Statewide Building Code and whether related approvals are also needed from Planning, Public Utilities, Public Works, Health, or Fire.
+To apply for a building permit in unincorporated Hanover County, VA, follow these steps: 1.
+Determine whether the work needs a building permit under the Virginia Uniform Statewide Building Code and whether related approvals are also needed from Planning, Public Utilities, Public Works, Health, or Fire.
 Hanover's application page separately flags site-plan approval, utilities forms, and special inspections for some projects.
 2. Prepare the application package.
 Hanover posts separate residential and commercial building permit applications.
 The residential form requires one set of plans.
 Incomplete applications will not be accepted.
 3. For commercial projects, assemble any added prerequisites, including a statement of special inspections when the project requires professional engineering or architecture, an approved site plan or proof of site-plan or land-use approval, and a Department of Public Utilities meter sizing form where applicable.
 4. Submit through the eTRAKiT Community Development Customer Portal or file using county application forms in person at the Building Inspector's Office.
 5. Pay permit fees at submittal.
 Hanover's fee page states fees are due when the application is filed.
 6. Wait for review and corrections, if any.
 Hanover tracks review status in the portal and rejects incomplete submissions.
 7. Receive the issued permit.
 The residential application allows the applicant to indicate whether the office should mail, call, or email when the permit is ready.
 8. Request required inspections through the portal or by phone as work progresses.
 All required final approvals must be obtained before certificate of occupancy routing.

-What work is exempt from building permits in unincorporated Hanover County, VA?
+04 What work is exempt from building permits in unincorporated Hanover County, VA?

-How do I schedule a building inspection in unincorporated Hanover County, VA?
+05 How do I schedule a building inspection in unincorporated Hanover County, VA?